Far North Queensland

 Investment in the region

-Since 2015, close to $550 million has been invested in renewable energy projects in Far North Queensland, creating more than 350 construction jobs.
+Since 2015, about $900 million has been invested in renewable energy projects in Far North Queensland, creating an estimated 600 construction jobs.
+A further $777 million is being invested in the 250MW Kidston Pumped Storage Project, creating an additional 900 construction jobs.

 Capturing economic opportunities